Facebook censors images of two ancient Roman statues for nudity

 Many cultural institutions use social networks nowadays to promote their events.
 Geneva’s Museum of Art and History is no exception, but Facebook’s photo policy ruined its campaign.
 The museum posted images of two ancient statues that will be exhibited in an upcoming show.
 However, Facebook apparently thinks they’re porn, so it banned the museum’s ad.

 The museum tried to promote its upcoming show titled César et le Rhône (Caesar and the Rhone).
 In the Facebook advertisement, there were images of the two sculptures.
-One Vénus d’Arles, a marble statue of a semi-nude Venus made in the first century CE.
-The other is “Statue de captive” made of bronze in the first century BCE and depicting a nude man.
-After posting the ad, the museum reportedly got the following message from Facebook: “We don’t allow ads that depict nudity, even if it isn’t sexual in nature.
+One is the Vénus d’Arles, a marble statue of a semi-nude Venus made in the first century CE.
+The other is “Statue de captive” a bronze from the first century BCE that depicts a nude man.
+After posting the ad, the museum reportedly received the following message from Facebook: “We don’t allow ads that depict nudity, even if it isn’t sexual in nature.
 This includes the use of nudity for artistic or educational purposes.”

 After the unpleasant surprise from Facebook, the museum turned to Twitter.
 They uploaded the two images to Twitter, each having the word “censuré” (“censored”) obstructing the… sensitive parts.
 The tweet reads:

 We wanted to promote the exhibition “César et le Rhône” using these two works but #Facebook we forbid it, because of their nudity… Perhaps it would be time for this platform to change its policy for museums and cultural institutions?